2009 Jakarta bombings: The attacks

 The Marriott bombing occurred first and was followed five minutes later by the Ritz bombing.
 Police moved to seal off the surrounding area.
 At noon local time, an unexploded bomb was found in room 1808 of the Marriott, together with bomb-making equipment.

 The Ritz-Carlton explosion is thought to have originated in the Airlangga Restaurant on the second story, where people were eating breakfast.
 There was said to be glass everywhere.
 A part of the facade of the Ritz Carlton was blown away by the blast and windows had been blown out.

 The Marriott bombing occurred during one of a series of periodic breakfast meetings of CEOs and other prominent (and predominantly expatriate) members of the Jakarta business community hosted by James Castle, president of AmCham Indonesia, a branch of the United States Chamber of Commerce in Jakarta.
 The Marriott bomb was detonated in a small breakfast room rented for the event, and not in the main restaurant.
 One witness said the lobby of the neighboring Plaza Mutiara building was destroyed in the explosion.

 The unexploded bomb in room 1808 of the JW Marriott hotel was programmed to go off prior to the other bomb there, but its timer malfunctioned.
 The Indonesian police believe the bomb was intended to create an atmosphere of panic, causing guests to flee their rooms to exit the hotel, and generating a significant crowd in the lobby.
 Had this occurred as planned, the lobby bomb may have taken a much greater toll.

 Casualties

-There were nine fatalities; three Australians, one New Zealander, two Dutch tourists, and three Indonesians (including two suicide bombers).
+There were a total of nine fatalities: three Australians, one New Zealander, two Dutch tourists, and three Indonesians (including two suicide bombers).
 The Australians killed were Austrade official Craig Senger, mining executive Garth McEvoy and Perth businessman Nathan Verity.
 New Zealander Tim Mackay died; he was president and director of PT Holcim Indonesia and a master mariner.
-Indonesians killed included Evert Mokodompis, a waiter at the JW Marriott Hotel.
+The Indonesian man killed was Evert Mokodompis, a waiter at the JW Marriott Hotel.

 Sixteen foreigners were treated at Metropolitan Medical Center (MMC) hospital.
 A New Zealander, a Canadian, an Indian and 3 Dutch men were reported injured.